MiguelOrnia/children-emotions-detection/README.md

 # Detecting emotional expressions in children at the pre-school stage and their relation with the use of color
-This repository contanins the code used in the paper <em>Detecting emotional expressions in children at the pre-school stage and their relation with the use of color</em>.
+This repository contanins the code used in the paper <em>Detecting emotional expressions in children at the pre-school stage and their relation with the use of color</em>, by Miguel Ornia, Maria del Puerto Paule-Ruiz, Miguel Sanchez-Santillan and Juan Ramon Perez-Perez.

 ## Summary
 The paper classifies audios of pre-school children into three emotional expressions ("Positive", "Negative" and "Neutral").